 So, the areas that I’ve been working over the years are:

-At the moment I am involved in one EU funded network (the ANIMATAS ITN network) and one Portuguese Science Foundation project (the AMIGOS project).
+At the moment I am involved in one EU funded network (the ANIMATAS ITN network) and one Portuguese Science Foundation project (the AMIGOS and the AGENTS project).

 Pro-social computing is one if my current challenges!